What Holistic Vets Teach About Cat's Health

 us, and our animals, to more diseases, aging, sickness and destruction

 of our physical well-being than any other factor in personal health.
-A

-groundswell of nutrition conscious veterinarians are beginning to recommend
+A groundswell of nutrition conscious veterinarians are beginning to recommend

 to their clients that they supplement their animals diet with a daily dose

-of flaxseed oil and other nutrients for optimum health and vitality.
+for optimum animal health and vitality.
 The

 food your animal eats should provide all of the nutritional